mehulagg/gitlab/doc/development/feature_flags/index.md

 `ops` feature flags are long-lived feature flags that control operational aspects of GitLab product behavior.
-For example, feature flags that disable features that might have a performance impact, like special Sidekiq worker behavior.
+For example, feature flags that disable features that might have a performance impact such as Sidekiq worker behavior.

 `ops` feature flags likely do not have rollout issues, as it is hard to predict when they are enabled or disabled.